 So if you would like to review that and make some more decisions about your niche to get 100% clear, and learn how to translate that into resonant messaging and offers, I have a super juicy offer for you.

-It’s my Fast-Track Your Start-Up training.
+It’s my nail your niche training.

+This is where we bring the niche into the rest of your business plan and marketing strategy.
 Even when you’ve been in business for a while, if you are still not making those consistent sales, and you’re struggling to articulate what it is you do, or you’re struggling to craft offers that really resonate with people, I want you to go and watch this training.

 And if you have any questions or “aha” moments, make sure you come over to the Heart-Centred Soul Driven Entrepreneurs group, and use the #podcastaha.
 Make sure you let me know you’ve been listening to podcast episode number 206!